Protected Object

 How to Configure a Protection Object: IP Addresses, Load Balancing, SSL, and Caching

-On the page that opens, customizable parameters are presented for you to configure according to your needs or preferences:
+On the page that opens, you’ll see configurable parameters that you can adjust to fit your needs or preferences:

 Available IP’s